-Flying Field Etiquette
+Flying Field Etiquette - Model Airplane News

-As we officially start the summer flying season, your club’s flightline (and everyone’s nerves!) may really start to heat up.
+As we enjoy the summer flying season, your club’s flightline (and sometimes everyone’s nerves!) can sometimes start to heat up.
 What are the top flying-field etiquette tips you wish your fellow RC fliers already knew?
 Here’s a start … and don’t hold back!

 Don’t touch OPP (other people’s planes) without permission.